its-kumar-yash/Tomato-Plant-Disease-Detection-Model/README.md

 - Install required dependencies.
 - Run the `jupiter notebook`.
 - Upload `tf_lite_quantized_model.tflite` file on `Edge Impulse` and Build the model.

-<b>Feel free to explore the project further and contribute to its development!</b>